 This means making a site easy to navigate for people, and then optimizing for search engines without hindering user experience.
 A good starting point is to look at what ranks on page one of Google for your keywords, and take a look at what those sites are doing.

 For example, if you do a Google search for the keyword ‘joggers for boys’ from the example above, you will see a mix of sites ranking.

-Additional points to consider when trying to optimize for people and search engines include:
+Additional points to consider when trying to optimise for people and search engines include:

 - Using a content hierarchy.
-This organizes your website pages through categories and subcategories.
+This organises your website pages through categories and subcategories.
 If you have more than a dozen products on a page, you could consider building out a subcategory page.

 - Cross-linking between pages.
 SEO and content teams create useful blog posts, FAQs, and other content that can direct more traffic to product pages and vice versa.
 Horizontal linking easily navigates consumers to more information about your products and/or company, and also boosts your SEO efforts.